-The Samsung Gear VR is actually very straightforward to get to grips with even for VR beginners.
+The Samsung Gear VR, no matter which model you own, is actually very straightforward to get to grips with even for VR beginners.
 Slot your phone in.
 Download the Oculus app.
 Put the headset on your face.
 You're ready to go.

 That said, we've put together a few handy hints and tips to make your first hour/day/week with your shiny new future helmet run smoothly.
-We get the feeling a fair few of these devices might shift over the holiday period so have a quick read of this Gear guide before you get going.
+We get the feeling a fair few of these devices might shift over 2017 so have a quick read of this Gear VR guide before you get going.

 Charge your phone before you begin